Error # 2070. The license server is down. Specific symptom number: 3

 The Safenet Sentinel License Manager has been licensed and confirmed to be running.

 The above error can be caused by invalid values entered during the licensing phase of installing SPSS Statistics/Modeler or the client machine cannot reach the Sentinel License Manager host using the machine Hostname.

 Please do the following to verify:

 1. Navigate to the IBM SPSS Statistics/Modeler directory and open "spssprod.inf", using any text editor.

-2. Verify the "DaemonHost" value matches the hostname of the machine where the Safenet Sentinel License Manager is installed.
+2. Verify the "DaemonHost" value matches the Hostname or IP Address of the machine where the Safenet Sentinel License Manager is installed.

 If the DaemonHost value specifies redundant license servers, please do the following if you are using SPSS Statistics 22 (or earlier) or SPSS Modeler 16.0 (or earlier):

 If the "DaemonHost" value is accurate and you are using a Hostname value, you have a name resolution problem.
 Error # 2070, Symptom number 3 typically means the SPSS client cannot connect to the name resolution database or the name resolution database does not contain a record for the machine where the SPSS Sentinel License Manager resides.
 To verify, please do the following:

-1. Run lswhere.exe (which is located in the SPSS directory) from a problematic SPSS for Windows client and take note of the displayed output.
+1. Run lswhere.exe (which is located in the SPSS directory, see above) from the problematic SPSS Client machine and take note of the displayed output.
 The following is an example of the output:

 Sentinel LM 8.x.x Search Tool For License Servers